ol-anssi/caradoc/README.md

 Caradoc was presented at the the third Workshop on Language-Theoretic Security (LangSec) in May 2016.
 More information is available on the [website of the conference](http://spw16.langsec.org/papers.html#caradoc).

+# Ongoing support

+Caradoc has been originally developed at ANSSI, but new releases are not provided by the agency anymore.

+Therefore, anyone who wishes to get upstream versions of the project must visit https://github.com/gendx/caradoc as this page now **only serves archive purposes**.

 ## Dependencies

 Along with an OCaml compiler, this program depends on the following libraries: